Leg Vein Treatments in Canton, GA

 Symptoms of Venous Leg Ulcers

 Venous leg ulcers can be unsightly and painful wounds that develop around your ankle.
 They typically look like large, shallow wounds with uneven edges.
-Other symptoms2 can include:
+Other symptoms can include:

 Before & After Treatment